metacpan/metacpan-cpan-extracted/distros/S/Sys-Tlock/PERL.md

     print "tlock patience is ${patience}\n";

-    # Checking lock is alive.
+    # Checking that tlock is alive.
     my $t = $ARGV[0];
     die 'Tlock not taken.' if not tlock_alive('maint',$t);